 Winter Trekking Clothes

-The winter trekking clothes are divided into four main layers.
+The winter trekking clothes are divided into 3 layers.
 However, as it may deem fit a trekker can essentially layer up to feel warm and cosy.
-The trekkers need to arguably wear all these four layers once you arrive at a campsite.
 While trekking according to the coldness, a base layer and fleece are enough.
 This can be adjusted on the measure of exhaustion one feels.

 Base Layer is the first layer.
 It should be specifically of wicking fabric.
 While you trek, the body perspires that dampens our base layer.
 The fabric being wicking will assist the body to maintain the dryness.
 If the body remains wet, you could feel colder.
-Multiple brands are offering higher quality wicking tops and bottoms to suit this need.
-The shell pants or quick-dry pants offered by Quechua are the best ones to choose from.
-The tops or t-shirts should be optionally full sleeves.
+Polyester Clothing works best as it is hydrophobic and doesn't absorb any moisture wicking it away.
+In winters wearing Thermal Base Layers of Polyester or Wool is recommended & cotton should be avoided at all costs.

-Fleece or Sweater is the third layer.
+Fleece or Sweater is the the first choice for the "Second Layer" or in essence "Insulating Layer" and anything that insulates to trap body heat in air pockets is something that qualifies as second layer.
 A woolen sweater or a fleece jacket on your base layer t-shirt will help the thermal insulation i.e. they will help to maintain the warmth of the body.
 They are not water or windproof and hence you need one more layer as protection from the voracious wind and rain at higher altitudes.
 Choose the fleece with a front zipper to easily open and shut.

-Down Jacket is the fourth layer especially needed for winter treks in India.
+Down Jacket or Padded Jacket is the second component of this Second-Insulating Layer, especially needed for winter treks in India.
 Down Jackets are water-resistant and available in various degrees according to the cold weather.
 They are very lightweight and thus not a bickering load to your backpack.
 Duck or geese feathers are utilised to build the insulation layer in this piece of clothing.

-The windproof jacket will resist the wind and are generally waterproof, too.
+Windproof & Waterproof Jacket/ Raincoat The waterproof jacket will resist the wind apart from resisting rain and snow.
 Moreover, to keep in mind they do not provide warmth.
 A raincoat or a poncho could also be used instead of a windproof jacket.
 A raincoat is preferable over poncho because the latter might be uncomfortable during a rainy-day trek.
+This is the 3rd and Final Layer and its generally known as Shell Layer which protects interior clothing from external weather such as rain and snow.

 Other Winter Accessories